-When Is
+When Is "Ozark" Season 3 Coming Out?

-For those hungry for more of Ozark, you're in luck after Jason Bateman's Male Actor in a Drama SAG win: Netflix's gritty take on Breaking Bad is coming back for a third season later this year.
-The plot focuses on Marty Byrde (Jason Bateman) who moves to Missouri with his family (including his wife Wendy, played by Laura Linney) to launder money for a drug cartel.
+For those hungry for more of Ozark, you're in luck: Netflix's gritty take on Breaking Bad is coming back for a third season on March 27.
+The plot focuses on Marty Byrde (Jason Bateman, who won a Male Actor in a Drama SAG award for the role) who moves to Missouri with his family (including his wife Wendy, played by Laura Linney) to launder money for a drug cartel.

 Season 2 ended with the Byrde family buried even deeper in corruption than ever before (and Wendy seems to be enjoying it).
 Marty's massive casino boat, which will likely be the setting for much of season 3, will now be able to launder millions of dollars for the Mexican drug cartel.
 More headway will likely be made in solving the mystery of Cade Langmore's murder scheme, and his daughter Ruth will now play a larger role in Byrde Enterprises.